 Kidney Today Blog Posts

-Kidney Today from the American Kidney Fund is a new blog that brings you voices from the fight against kidney disease—patients, their loved ones, renal professionals and many others.
-A special National Kidney Month blog series shares inspiring stories from patients living with kidney disease.
-The blog will also provide useful health information including questions to ask your doctor during your next visit to monitor your kidney health.
+Our blog, Kidney Today, bring you voices from the fight against kidney disease—patients, their loved ones, renal professionals and many others.
+Our special National Kidney Month blog series shares inspiring stories from people living with kidney disease as well as useful information related to your kidney health.

 Calendar Kids Cover Art Contest

-Thirteen finalists in the American Kidney Fund’s 19th annual Calendar Kids Art Contest will compete for the honor of gracing the cover of AKF’s 2015 calendar.
-From March 10 to March 28, visitors to www.KidneyFund.org will select the cover artwork through online voting.
-The child whose artwork receives the most online votes will receive a trip to Washington, D.C., to be honored at AKF’s annual gala, The Hope Affair, this fall.
-All 13 children who are named finalists will have their artwork published in the 2015 calendar and will receive prizes.
+Our Calendar Kids Art Contest turns 20 this year!
+Young artists with kidney disease from around the country have submitted their artwork; 13 finalists will compete for the honor of gracing the cover of our 2016 calendar.
+From March 16 to March 31, visitors to our website will have the opportunity to vote for their favorite piece of art.
+The child whose art receives the greatest number of online votes will receive a trip to Washington, D.C., to be honored at our annual gala, The Hope Affair, on Sept.
+30. All 13 children who are named finalists will have their artwork published in the 2016 calendar and will receive prizes.